bronte123/-/about.md

 </head>

 <p class="message">
-  “To be creative is to be free.
-To be free is to be creative.”
+  “You've got to be creative to be truly free.
+That's why being creative is truly freeing.”
   <br>
   <center>													- Brontë </center>
  </p>